 A state-of-the-art integrated coal gasification combined-cycle (IGCC) power plant, Tampa Electric's Polk Power Station produces enough electricity to serve 75,000 homes.

 Through the year 2030, electricity consumption in the United States is expected to grow by about 1 percent per year.
 The ability of coal-fired generation to help meet this demand could be limited by concerns over greenhouse gas emissions.
 While the Major Demonstrations performed to date have made significant contributions related to environmental performance and efficiency, the greatest challenges may lie ahead from restrictions on carbon dioxide (CO2) emissions.
-To address these concerns, the focus of the Office of Fossil Energy's most recent efforts are in the area of carbon capture and storage (CCS) technologies.
+To address these concerns, the focus of the Office of Fossil Energy's current efforts are in the area of carbon capture and storage (CCS) technologies.

 CCPI began in 2002 to address an array of domestic and global energy issues through a series of demonstrations that are ongoing.

 On August 5, 2010, U.S. Energy Secretary Steven Chu announced the awarding of $1 billion in Recovery Act funding to the FutureGen Alliance, Ameren Energy Resources, Babcock & Wilcox, and Air Liquide Process & Construction, Inc. to build FutureGen 2.0, a clean coal repowering program and carbon dioxide (CO2) storage network.